jerudnik/nix-config/WARP.md

 - ✅ **ALWAYS** extract logic to modules if needed

 **RULE 4.3: Package Management Boundaries**
-- ❌ **NEVER** put non-essential packages in `environment.systemPackages`
+- ❌ NEVER install GUI applications using home-manager.

-- ❌ **NEVER** duplicate packages between system and user configuration
+- ❌ NEVER put CLI tools in environment.systemPackages unless they are essential for system operation.

-- ✅ **ONLY** system packages: essential tools that must be system-wide
+- ✅ ALWAYS install GUI applications and system-level tools via nix-darwin in environment.systemPackages.

-- ✅ **ALWAYS** prefer home-manager packages for user applications
+- ✅ ALWAYS install user-specific and CLI tools via home-manager in home.packages.

-- ✅ **RULE OF THUMB**: if you can't explain why it must be system-level, it shouldn't be
+- ✅ RULE OF THUMB: If it has a .app bundle, nix-darwin should install it.
+If it's a command-line tool for your user, home-manager should install it.

 ---